In order to work onboard a superyacht as a chef, you must complete the following steps:

-- Like all other crew, superyacht chefs must hold an STCW certificate.
+Like all other crew, superyacht chefs must hold an STCW Basic Training Certificate.

-- Food Safety & Hygiene Certificate: The MCA Food & Hygiene certificate is a requirement for any crew member that will handle, prepare or serve food.
-It is a one-day course and will provide crew members with the knowledge to safely store, cook and serve food on board.
-Click here to connect with a training school offering this course, near you.
+Food Safety & Hygiene Certificate: The Food Hygiene level II certificate is a requirement for any crew member that will handle, prepare or serve food.
+It is a one-day course and will provide crew members with the knowledge to safely store, cook and serve food onboard.

-- MCA Ship’ Cook Certificate of Competency (CoC): While not a prerequisite to work as a chef in the industry it is required by several yachts and is highly recommended.
+MCA Ship Cook Certificate of Competency (CoC): While not a prerequisite to work as a chef in the industry it is required by most yachts and is highly recommended.
 Most flag states require commercial vessels with 10 or more crew to have a certified “Ships Cook” on board at all times.
 This qualification is becoming increasingly relevant and if you plan to make a career as a yacht chef we highly recommend it.
-Click here to connect with a training school offering this course, near you.

 3. Complete the steps on how to get a job on a Superyacht

-Now that you have a good understanding of what being a superyacht chef is all about and you have complete the necessary training it is time to take action.
-All crew need to hold an ENG1 medical certificate which will certify you as fit to work at sea.
-Visas are required in order to travel to super yachting locations to attend interviews.
-You need to register with crew agents and ensure that you are applying for jobs wherever possible.
+All crew need to hold an ENG1 medical certificate which will certify crew as medically fit to work at sea.
+Visas are also required in order to travel to superyacht locations to attend interviews.
+You need to register with crew agents and view the My Crew Kit Job Board in order to ensure that you are applying for jobs wherever possible.
 Building a positive reputation together with a strong network of individuals involved in the industry is key.